CoreyGumbs/PySqware_HTTP/README.md

 #### Sensitive Data Handling - Square Access Token and Application ID

-In order to send data to the Square API, it requires a header that passes the square access token:[Get Started with Square.](https://docs.connect.squareup.com/articles/getting-started "Getting Started").
+In order to send data to the Square API, it requires a header that passes the square access token: [Get Started with Square](https://docs.connect.squareup.com/articles/getting-started "Getting Started").

 Without this header, all requests will return errors.

 To prevent this, the Sq_Connect class is set up to recieve all data from your secrets.json file via the get_secrets method.

 You can find the variables within the __init__ constructor method.